-There are ways of resolving disputes other than through court proceedings.
-Structured alternatives are sometimes described as alternative dispute resolution ("ADR") and include mediation, early neutral evaluation ("ENE") and expert determination, as well as arbitration.
-The role of ADR has become increasingly important.
 The court will expect all parties, subject to some limited exceptions, to consider the use of ADR during the course of proceedings.
-In some cases it may be appropriate to initiate negotiations to resolve a dispute before the issue of proceedings, so long as in so doing the other party does not misconstrue such an approach as a sign of weakness.
-Indeed the courts expect parties to consider whether some form of ADR would be more suitable than litigation before proceedings are commenced.
+Indeed, the court has the power to stay proceedings and order the parties to engage in non-court based dispute resolution process with a view to settling the issues between them.
+In some cases, it may be appropriate to initiate negotiations to resolve a dispute before the issue of proceedings, so long as in so doing the other party does not misconstrue such an approach as a sign of weakness.
+Indeed, the courts expect parties to consider whether some form of ADR would be more suitable than litigation before proceedings are commenced.